French nationality law: Voluntary acquisition

 Foreigners over age 18 may naturalise as French nationals at the discretion of the government after residing in the country for at least five years.
-Applicants must hold no criminal record and demonstrate that they have sufficiently assimilated to the French community (typically by becoming proficient in the French language and confirming knowledge in national republican values).
+Applicants must hold no criminal record and demonstrate that they have sufficiently assimilated to the French community (typically by confirming B2-level proficiency in the French language and confirming knowledge in national republican values).
 Candidates who are married or have children must provide evidence of their domicile in France in addition to their own.
 The five-year residence requirement may be exceptionally waived for foreign nationals enlisted in the French Armed Forces injured in active combat and any person considered to have made an extraordinary cultural or economic contribution to the French state.
 Alternatively, members of the French Foreign Legion may apply for naturalisation after three years of service.
 Noncitizens married to French nationals are eligible to acquire nationality by declaration after five years of marriage and cohabitation, reduced to four years if certain conditions are met.
 Couples married overseas must register their marriage in the French civil register.